Richard Branson is a British entrepreneur who has founded multiple companies, including a private spaceflight venture, Virgin Galactic.

 In late September 2004, Branson announced that Virgin would sponsor the SpaceShipOne X-Prize flights.
 Not only that, but if Scaled Composites won, Virgin was prepared to back the company's construction of commercial spacecraft.

 "Virgin Galactic was now in a position to commence a program of work that would result in the world's first affordable space tourist flights in two to three years' time," the company announced.
 Registrations opened immediately.

 Within days, the X-Prize competition was over.
 SpaceShipOne safely returned to Earth for the second time on Oct.
 4, 2004.
 It was time to get to work on that spaceline.

-But through the delays, Branson has projected a positive image of spaceflight.
+Throughout the delays, Branson has projected a positive image of spaceflight.
 His customers have hung on; only a few have backed out of the project, and there are at least 530 people who have made deposits for their $200,000 ticket to space.

-Branson has also delivered regular updates of progress, often travelling to see the spacecraft as it takes shape.
+Branson has also delivered regular updates of progress, often traveling to see the spacecraft as it takes shape.
 He periodically invites the paying customers of Virgin Galactic to take part in events, or to attend press conferences, to both keep them posted and to offer the vision of customer support.

 The first rocket-powered test flight of SpaceShipTwo took place in April 2013 and another followed in September 2013, then another in January 2014.
 Each flight went well, with Enterprise zooming high in the sky faster than the speed of sound.